Accelerate deals and increase win rates with the leading enterprise demo platform.

 2. Do you have resources for demo maintenance costs?

 Just go ask your presales team—how painful is maintaining your in-house demo environment?
 Some enterprise companies have an entire team dedicated just to this task.
 Building the environment takes at least 80-100 hours, and ongoing maintenance adds to that.
+According to the Presales Landscape Report, on the high end, SEs spend 21 days a year on demo maintenance!
+However, some companies don’t release new features that often, so their maintenance burden is much lighter.

-You never want to be demoing outdated features, so consider that potential cost when thinking about buying vs. building.
+You never want to demo outdated features, so consider that potential cost when thinking about buying vs. building.
 Do you have the resources to keep everything up to date immediately, and is maintaining that updated demo environment taking away time your presales team could be spending on more valuable activities?

 On the other hand, a demo platform allows you to make maintenance tasks more manageable.
 Instead of creating a whole new demo when a new feature is released, you can simply swap in an updated snippet to your existing demo.

-Are demos a sticking point as your company scales?
+3. Are demos a sticking point as your company scales?

 Can your product marketers work with your demos or are they a pain point?
 Can an AE demo on an early-stage call by themselves to free up SE resources?
 Can a curious tech-savvy buyer explore your demo alone at 9 pm on a Sunday via your website?